hyperledger-archives/aries-mobile-agent-xamarin/docs/development.md

 ## Architecture

 This project adopts the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture pattern.
 Using [DI](https://en.wikipedia.org/wiki/Dependency_injection) for dependency management.
-The core of this app resides in `src/Osma.Mobile.App` which is broken down as follows
+The core of this app resides in `src/Hyperledger.Aries.Max` which is broken down as follows

-    ├── Osma.Mobile.App              # Source folder
+    ├── Hyperledger.Aries.Max              # Source folder
     │   ├── Behaviours              # Location of any custom behaviours for view elements resides.
     │   ├── Converters              # Location of any custom converters for view elements or other components resides.
     │   ├── Extensions              # Location of any extensions to core components.
-    │   ├── Services                # Location of any shared services coupled to Xamarin.Forms (Note - all other shared services reside in Osma.Mobile.App.Services).
+    │   ├── Services                # Location of any shared services coupled to Xamarin.Forms (Note - all other shared services reside in Hyperledger.Aries.Max.Services).
     │   ├── Utilites                # Location of any custom utilities for view elements.
     │   ├── ViewModels              # Location of the view models.
     └───└── Views                   # Location of the views.

-Note - As mentioned above any shared services that are not bound to Xamarin.Forms, should be located in `src/Osma.Mobile.App.Services`.
-Platform specific services should be located in their respective projects, with the common contract or interface defining them located in the either `src/Osma.Mobile.App` or `src/Osma.Mobile.App.Services`.
+Note - As mentioned above any shared services that are not bound to Xamarin.Forms, should be located in `src/Hyperledger.Aries.Max.Services`.
+Platform specific services should be located in their respective projects, with the common contract or interface defining them located in the either `src/Hyperledger.Aries.Max` or `src/Hyperledger.Aries.MaxServices`.
 Invoking the platform specific service for each platform should be managed via the `PlatformModule.cs` defined in each platform specific project

 ## XAML View Conventions